dgroomes/graphql-java-playground/custom-directives/README.md

     protected methods `graphql.execution.ExecutionStrategy.completeValue` and `graphql.execution.ExecutionStrategy.completeValueForList`
     which return a `graphql.execution.FieldValueInfo` instance which is marked as `@PublicApi`.
 The combination of `protected` methods and a public API class are an indicator that this is a blessed extension point in the framework.
-* Create a sort directive
+* DONE Create a sort directive